 Buy me a coffee.
 If you can support me by buying me a coffee either here https://www.buymeacoffee.com/nev or via the coffee cup icon that would be amazing – thank you.

 Share my posts.
-If you know others who would appreciate this post please forward or share on social media .
+If you know others who would appreciate any of my blog posts please feel free to forward or share on social media .
 Sharing is caring.

 Thank you.